Suzhou Pingtan

-Pingtan (评弹), also known as Suzhou pingtan, is a regional variety of quyi and a musical/oral performance art form popular in southern Jiangsu, northern Zhejiang, and Shanghai (the Jiangnan region of China).
-It originated in the city of Suzhou.
-It is a combination of the Chinese narrative musical traditions pinghua and tanci.
-It dates back to Song dynasty and is influenced by Wuyue culture.
+Pingtan (评弹), also known as Suzhou Pingtan, is a regional variant of quyi and a popular musical/oral performance art form in the Jiangnan region of China, encompassing southern Jiangsu, northern Zhejiang, and Shanghai.
+Originating from Suzhou, it is a blend of the Chinese narrative musical traditions of pinghua and tanci, with roots tracing back to the Song dynasty and influences from Wuyue culture.

-Created by the work of the Pingtan artists, this art form enjoys great popularity in Jiangnan.
-The long history has also laid a solid foundation for its development.
-Its contents are rich, though the form is simple. "story telling, joke cracking, music playing and aria singing" are the performing techniques, while "reasoning, tastes, unexpectedness, interest and minuteness" are the artistic features.
-Although it originated in Suzhou, Pingtan flourished in Shanghai with the development of commerce and culture at the turn of the 19th century and the 20th century.
-After that, Pingtan became a new form of performance by innovating and carrying on the tradition.
+This art form, shaped by Pingtan artists, has garnered immense popularity in Jiangnan.
+Its long history has provided a solid foundation for development.
+Despite its simplicity in form, Pingtan's content is rich, incorporating techniques like storytelling, joke cracking, music playing and aria singing.
+Its artistic features include "reasoning, tastes, unexpectedness, interest and minuteness".
+Although it began in Suzhou, Pingtan experienced significant growth in Shanghai during the turn of the 19th and 20th centuries, spurred by the development of commerce and culture.
+Since then, Pingtan has evolved into a new form of performance, continuously innovating while preserving its traditional essence.